juniorohanyere/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The 17-hidethisword script displays all the lines in the file /etc/passwd The 18-letteronly script displays all lines of the file /etc/ssh/sshd_config starting with a letter, including capital letters as well
-The 19-AZ script replaces all characters A and c from input to Z and e respectively
+The 19-AZ script replaces all characters A and c from input to Z and e respectively The 20-hiago script removes all letters c and C from input